rlupiichuk/proxies-harvester-n-checker/README.md

 Very old project.
-It was published for archive reasons.
+It was published for archive reasons only.

+Unfortunately database structure was lost so you will need to recover it from sources.

 # Modules
 ## Proxies harvester
 It searches through sites list in db.

 ## Proxies sites harvester
 It searches new sites with proxies by querying google with already existing proxies.

 ## Proxies checker
 It is cyclically check already found proxies.

 ## Web Monitor utility
 It provides list of settings and info-pages for monitoring and adjusting service.

 # Requirements